apache/incubator-kie-kogito-runtimes/README.md

     * Update master to the next SNAPSHOT version to avoid clashing the artifacts on nexus of master and the release branch:

-            $ droolsjbpm-build-bootstrap/script/release/update-version-all.sh 5.2.0-SNAPSHOT 5.2.0.SNAPSHOT 5.3.0-SNAPSHOT 5.3.0.SNAPSHOT 5.1.0-SNAPSHOT 5.1.0.SNAPSHOT 5.2.0-SNAPSHOT 5.2.0.SNAPSHOT
+            $ droolsjbpm-build-bootstrap/script/release/update-version-all.sh 5.2.0-SNAPSHOT 5.3.0-SNAPSHOT 5.1.0-SNAPSHOT 5.2.0-SNAPSHOT

-        * Note: the arguments are `droolsOldVersion droolsOldOsgiVersion droolsNewVersion droolsNewOsgiVersion jbpmOldVersion jbpmOldOsgiVersion jbpmNewVersion jbpmNewOsgiVersion`.
+        * Note: the arguments are `droolsOldVersion droolsNewVersion jbpmOldVersion jbpmNewVersion`.

         * WARNING: FIXME the update-version-all script does not work correctly if you are releasing a hotfix version.

         * WARNING: Guvnor has a hard-coded version number in org.drools.guvnor.server.test.GuvnorIntegrationTest.createDeployment.
 This must be changed manually and committed.

-        * WARNING: jbpm/pom.xml sometimes has properties defined that override the ${jbpm.version} and {jbpm.osgi.version}.
+        * WARNING: jbpm/pom.xml sometimes has properties defined that override the ${jbpm.version}.
 Check this is not the case.

                 $ grep -r '5.4.0-SNAPSHOT' **/pom.xml or for i in $(find . -name "pom.xml"); do grep '5.4.0-SNAPSHOT' $i; done